ArtisanMobile/devdocs/_posts/2014-07-30-android-release-2-2-0.md

 Released {{ page.date | date: "%B %-d, %Y" }}

+Introduction of the new Artisan Javascript API.
+The Artisan iOS SDK now provides support for WebViews to automatically collect analytics, access Power Hooks, and build in-code A/B tests.
+See [Getting Started with the Artisan Javascript SDK]({% post_url 2014-07-23-getting-started-with-hybrid-sdk %}) for more information.

-* [NEW] Added support for the Artisan Javascript API.
-Now you can use Artisan's APIs for analytics, in-code experiments and power hooks seamlessly across your native and web-based code.
-See <a href="{% post_url 2014-07-23-getting-started-with-hybrid-sdk %}">Artisan Javascript SDK docs</a> to get started.
+* [NEW] Added support for the Artisan Javascript API